8 Practical Strategies to Help Teams Succeed in the New Virtual World of Work

 This drop in productivity is largely the result of flaws in the team dynamic that existed before everyone departed for the home office.
 “Most teams do not feel they are deeply, collaboratively engaged with their peers,” Ferrazzi said.
 “We have not been paying sufficient attention to the organism we call the team.”

 The good news is that the virtual dynamic is an opportunity to recalibrate teams to be more purposeful and collaborative, he said.
 “I want us to use this crisis, and I want us to use the fact that we’re virtual and remote now as an opportunity for a formal recontracting of the team.”

-Recontracting is a term Ferrazzi uses to describe a process of gathering team members together to scrutinise and reflect on the issues that are holding them back.
+Recontracting is a term Ferrazzi uses to describe a process of gathering team members together to scrutinize and reflect on the issues that are holding them back.
 Ferrazzi said it is only through a frank discussion of team dynamics that a new contract between team members can be forged.

 Can your teams deal with conflict?
 Are they passive aggressive and spend too much time talking behind team member’s backs?
 Can you get consensus on the need for team members to speak their minds and challenge each other in a constructive fashion?

 “I don’t think that there’s enough focus on the subject of ‘how are we as a team?’”
 Ferrazzi said during the webinar.
 “What we do is go on an off-site and create a set of values that we are going to live to, and we put up a poster that’s supposed to be there forever, or at least until the CEO changes and they create another set of mission vision values.
-But really recontracting how we show up behaviourally on a daily basis against all these things we’ve just talked about, it’s a real important act and it’s probably the very first thing somebody needs to do when going remote if you’re going to upgrade the performance of your team.”
+But really recontracting how we show up behaviorally on a daily basis against all these things we’ve just talked about, it’s a real important act and it’s probably the very first thing somebody needs to do when going remote if you’re going to upgrade the performance of your team.”